 Find a Bury St Edmunds Hotel and Get a Great Rate

-In its eighth year in 2010, the Cheltenham Christmas Market has newly designed chalets and a range of high quality goods in keeping with this upmarket town on the edge of the Cotsworld.
+In its eleventh year in 2013, the Cheltenham Christmas Market has newly designed chalets and a range of high quality goods in keeping with this upmarket town on the edge of the Cotsworld.
 Shop for wooly hats, felt bags and costume jewellry, award-winning fruit wines, freshwater pearls, handmade Christmas decorations, toys, fair trade knitwear, interesting historic foods- including Roman vinaigre, ostrich burgers, pashminas, wood carvings and loads more.

 Find a Cheltenham Hotel and Get a Great Rate

 Edinburgh's taste for festivals - possibly sharpened by its fabulous summer of arts festivals - means the city celebrates everything enormously.
 Christmas in Scotland is still not as big a holiday as Hogmanay, but things are catching up.
 Three Christmas markets offer visitors and locals a stellar choice of original shopping, good food and drink.
 Frankfurt stallholders bring food, drinka and handmade gifts to the German-style Christmas market in the Mound Precincts.
 The Edinburgh Wheel and the ice rink set off a Traditional Highland Village Market in East Princes Street Gardens.
 And the Ethical Christmas Fair on Castle and Princes Street features stylish fair trade gifts.
-Add to this Edinburgh's giant Christmas Snowglobe and The Great Edinburgh Santa Run
+Add to this Edinburgh's giant Christmas Snowglobe and The Great Edinburgh Santa Fun Run

 and you have quite a party.